What can you do to prepare?

 - To register for alerts via landline or cell phone, call 805-961-7508 or email email@example.com letting us know if you would like to receive a phone call, text or both and your preferred language (English or Spanish).

 - To sign up for email and or text alerts in Spanish, go to http://tinyurl.com/goletaenespanol or text Goleta Spanish to 468311.

 - Make or update your emergency kit including important documents, medication and emergency contact information.
 Be informed, get a kit, make a plan.

 - The City of Goleta offers community training and education opportunities on emergency preparedness.
-Click here for more information or contact Liliana Encinas at 805-961-7558 or email@example.com.
+Click here for more information or contact Anthony Rodriguez at 805-961-7571 or firstname.lastname@example.org.

 - Think about how you will stay informed if there is a power outage.
 Have extra batteries for a battery-operated radio and your cell phone.
 Consider having a hand crank radio or cell phone charger.